asimihsan/notes/[course] introduction_to_artificial_intelligence_cs-271.md

         Sigma = 1/M * sum(j){(x_i-mu)^T * (x_i-mu)}

-### 6.15: Expection Maximization (E?M) as Generlization of k-means
+### 6.15: Expection Maximization (EM) as Generlization of k-means

 -   In k-means we have *hard correspondance*: each data point is attracted to one and only one cluster point.
 -   In EM we have **soft correspondance**: each data point is attracted to all cluster points in proportion to the data point's posterior likelihood.
     -   This is **expectation**.
--   In the adjustment step the cluster centres are being optimized like before, but correspond to all data point.
+-   In the adjustment step the cluster centres are being optimized like before, but correspond to all data points.
     -   This is **maximization**.
 -   In EM cluster points don't move as much as in k-means.